 Figure 1: A reservoir section overview of the overall performance of the wellbore.
 The production shows to be uniform without any sign of serious degradation at the different completion designs.

 It is understood that multi-stage completions can reduce well costs significantly; however, clients are left with wondering if multistage completions come at a cost of reduced production at the surface.
-This case study will focus on a US unconventional well, where the Z-system® deployed a 0.6” OD, 22,000-foot-long carbon fiber rod to acquire DAS and DTS to evaluate the effectiveness of diverter.
+This case study will focus on a US unconventional well, where the Z-system® deployed a 0.6” OD, 20,000-foot-long carbon fiber rod to acquire DAS and DTS to evaluate the effectiveness of diverter.
 The main objective of this run was to use DFO measurement during a post-frac sensing operation to provide a clear and thorough understanding of diverter efficacy.

 The main objective for this analysis was to determine which of the two-completion designs used by the operator is more effective.
 The client is using diverter treatments for multistage completions and wanted to compare them to their single stage completions.
 Using the Z-System®, DAS and DTS data was acquired to provide a cluster level understanding on the differences between each completion type.

 Figure 1 below shows an acoustical representation of the wells overall performance.
-The well had a uniform production profile throughout the later indicating no serious degradation of production with any one type of completion.
+The well had a uniform production profile throughout the lateral indicating no serious degradation of production with any one type of completion.
 The completion diagram

 Doing a qualitative analysis on acoustical measurements, Table 1 shows the results for both cluster efficiency and stage strength.
 Cluster efficiency describes what clusters are contributing to the flow and stage strength provides a qualitative assertion on the rate of that flow.
 Table 1 shows that the multi-stages completed with diverter outperformed the single stage completions.
 Figure 2 shows a bar chart that has arrows pointing at the single stage completions where the bars illustrate cluster efficiency and